a-rustacean/meent-starter/README.md

-# node-starter
+# meent starter

 ## About

-A starter project for MEEN (mongodb, express, ejs, nodejs).
+A starter project for MEENT (mongodb, express, ejs, nodejs, tailwind css).